newchuyalong/libgdx-learning/Viewports.md

 In case picking needs to be done, Viewport offers convenient `project/unproject/getPickRay` methods, which uses the current viewport to do the correct picking.

 In case of Stage being used, the Stage's Camera needs to be supplied to the viewport and `Viewport.updateStage(Stage)` needs to be called when a resize event happens.

+To see the viewports in action, have a look at the tests at [GitHub](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests/src/com/badlogic/gdx/tests).